 If you are receiving paid leave, it will be considered wages.
 If wages are more than your weekly benefit amount, you are not eligible for unemployment benefits that week.

 Go to NEworks.nebraska.gov to file a claim.
-It may take up to 21 days to process.

 Early childhood program employees, including child care workers, who have been laid off due to the COVID-19 pandemic are immediately eligible for unemployment insurance benefits.